 Lifespan depends on the type of hamster, but most live 2–3 years on average, with some living a little longer if they receive proper care.

-What Care Can I Provide for The Pups?
+What Care Can I Provide for the Pups?

 Hamsters have an average of 6 to 12 pups per litter, but the actual number can vary significantly, with some producing as much as 20.
 They breed very quickly, and it can be hard to manage, so most experts recommend separating the males and females unless you intend to mate them to produce offspring.
-Most hamsters can become pregnant at only eight weeks old and will remain fertile almost their entire lives.
+Most hamsters can become pregnant at only 8 weeks old and will remain fertile almost their entire lives.

 Featured Image Credit: etafotok25, Pixabay